City-Chic Registry Office Wedding at a Marylebone Town Hall

 “Music is super important to us and was a big part of the day.”
 Lucy explains and adds, “The playlist that our guests arrived at the ceremony to was carefully curated over several car journeys.”.
 The couple wanted music that fully represented them — the wedding playlist featured Self Esteem, The Beatles, Elvis Costello, Jessie Ware, Joni Mitchell, Prince, Yusef Cat Stevens, and Mona Lisa and Mad Hatters by Elton John, from one of their favourite films, Almost Famous. “ I could hear everyone arriving to Self Esteem while I was waiting with my bridesmaids and remember laughing at the surrealness of it all,” she remarks.

 “We both hated the idea of a first dance and tried hard to resist doing it, but in the end realised it was kind of a moment and we might regret not doing it,” says Lucy.
-The couple chose a band called Violet Soul, and their first dance was a brief and lighthearted shuffle to "Everlasting Love" by Love Affair, after which they were quickly joined by their guests.
+The couple chose a band called Violet Soul, and their first dance was a quick and lighthearted shuffle to "Everlasting Love" by Love Affair, after which they were quickly joined by their wedding guests.

 Wedding Highlights

-“I’m so glad we stuck to our guns and did the day our way,” says Lucy, “It can be hard to do that when there’s a lot of opinions floating around, which I think there often are with weddings.”
-“We didn’t do a lot of British wedding traditions which raised eyebrows along the way, but the final day was perfect for us,” Lucy explains and adds, “we organised it all ourselves, we made a lot of the elements, invested in a brilliant photographer, in gorgeous bridal bouquets for me and all my bridesmaids, in champagne for the buses, and in venues we adored.”
+“We skipped many traditional British wedding customs, which raised a few eyebrows along the way, but in the end, the day was perfect for us,” Lucy explains.
+“We organised everything ourselves and created many of the details: we invested in a brilliant photographer, gorgeous bridal bouquets for me and my bridesmaids, champagne for the buses, and venues we adored.
 It felt like a true reflection of our life and all the people we love.”
-“We focused on making it fun and joyful and - mainly - did quite well at not getting too bogged down in the pressure of it all (although I definitely had my moments!)."
+She adds, “We focused on making it fun and joyful, and — mainly — did well at not getting too stressed about it all (although I definitely had my moments!).”

 A Last Piece of Wedding Planning Advice...